“Layla, try not to bring attention to yourself,” Jason warned me, swiping his key-card, getting us into the building.

 We were inches from freedom, but I couldn’t leave the rest of the fae locked inside to be tortured.
 As the talisman took control of me, their whispers had become cries.
 I was beginning to feel their pain, and I couldn’t let them suffer any longer.
 “Open,” I commanded the iron doors.

 They screeched, dragging themselves open across the dirty, yellowed linoleum floor.
 The mercenaries that had abandoned Captain Cooper came running from around the corner, weapons drawn.

 “We should stay.”
 I pleaded to Jason.

+Howls echoed through the halls bringing the mercenaries to a halt.
 Their glamour had failed them long ago.
 Even from the stairs, I would see the years of abuse as their tattered discolored skin shined brightly under the dull fluorescent light.
-Howls echoed through the halls bringing the mercenaries to a halt.
-The fae was rabid.
+The faes were rabid.

 “They’ll be fine.”
 He said, pulling my arm.
 “But bring Cooper, I’m not done with him yet.”

 “Veni,” I whispered, and the unconscious Captain appeared on the stairs in front of us.
 “You’re carrying him.”